 Thus, a heated stone is as valuable as its original form.
 Green amethyst or prasiolite is available in different colors, which include lime green with a bit of yellow and deep pine-forest green.

-Gravity refers to the stone’s weight with regards to its size.
+Gravity refers to the stone’s weight with regard to its size.
 The stone’s look ranges from transparent to approximate opaque.

 The hardness rating is not surprising, as the stone comes from the silica family.
 All silica stones have hardness around this degree.
 Such hardness almost ensures relatively higher durability than iron whose rating on the Mohs scale is 5.
 This means green amethyst jewelry is going to last long.